French tycoon held for second day in Africa corruption probe - Journal du Cameroun

 Prosecutors are looking into whether Bollore Group’s communications arm, Havas, undercharged Guinean President Alpha Conde and Togolese President Faure Gnassingbe for work on their campaigns as a sweetener for the contracts, Le Monde newspaper reported.

-Vincent Bollore is one of the France’s best-known businessmen, at the head of a powerful empire with interests in construction, logistics, media, advertising and shipping.
+Vincent Bollore is one of France’s most powerful businessmen, at the head of a tentacular empire with revenues of 18.3 billion euros ($22.4 billion) in 2017 and interests in everything from construction and logistics to media, advertising and agriculture.

-His company, which runs several ports and railways in Africa, denies any wrongdoing.
+The group is heavily invested in Africa, where it operates 10 container ports and has stakes in several others, as well as three railway concessions and interests in palm oil production.

 On Wednesday, investigators decided to hold Bollore and two senior executives — group chief executive Gilles Alix, and the head of the international division of Havas, Jean-Philippe Dorent — for a further 24 hours, after which they could face charges.

-The company has insisted that it won the port tenders on the basis of its expertise and more than 2 billion euros ($2.4 billion) of investment in Africa over the eight years.
+The company has insisted that it won the port tenders on the basis of its expertise and more than two billion euros of investment in Africa over the past eight years.

 “Attempting to link the attribution of a port concession with communication services” was “a great misunderstanding of this economic sector and economic activity in general,” it said in a statement.